aisingapore/ai-practitioner-handbook/book/6-modelling/model-reproducibility.md

 - Verify that without regularization, the training loss is low enough.
 If your model is complex enough, it will capture information from the training data.

-- Test specific subcomputations of your algorithm. (ie. test that neural network weights are updated with every pass).
+- Test specific subcomputations of your algorithm. (e.g. test that neural network weights are updated with every pass).

 #### c.
 Test that model is stable

 A stable model would be reproducible as it produces consistent results.
-During model training for nerual networks, your weights and layer outputs should not be `NaN` or `Inf`.
+When training a neural network, your weights and layer outputs should not be `NaN` or `Inf`.
 A given layer should also not return zeroes for more than half of its outputs.
 Write tests to check for `NaN` and `Inf` values in your weights and layer outputs.

-Furthermore, do sensitivity analysis on the hyperparameters of your ML system to ensure system hyperparameter stability.
+Furthermore, perform sensitivity analysis on the hyperparameters of your ML system to ensure system hyperparameter stability.

 ### 2. Deterministically seed the random number generator (RNG)